AlexandreFenyo/net-monitor/README.md

 ### update the archive with the configuration file

-Before running the net-monitor WAR file _config.json_
+Before pushing the net-monitor WAR archive in a servlet container, you need to update the _META-INF/config.json_ configuration file.

 # Client installation